-A summary of the scheme's business case and an indicative location map is included in Appendix 5.
+An indicative location map is included in Appendix 5.

-- 3.37 The outputs, benefits and inclusive growth implications for the scheme are: - One new freight facility for the city of Leeds that will move 200,000 tonnes of freight from road to water after year one, resulting in reduced road congestion. - Reduce carbon emissions from road vehicles by 100 tonnes by the end of year three resulting in improved air quality for the Leeds City Region - Create up to 16 jobs, safeguard three jobs, and assist 25 businesses, thereby supporting economic growth in the region - Increased connectivity between the Humber ports and northern Europe - 3.38 At this early stage the scheme is anticipated to deliver good value for money and this will be evaluated further during the course of the scheme's development.
+- 3.37 The outputs, benefits and inclusive growth implications for the scheme are: - One new freight facility for the city of Leeds that will move 200,000 tonnes of freight from road to water after year one, resulting in reduced road congestion. - Reduce carbon emissions from road vehicles by 100 tonnes by the end of year three resulting in improved air quality for the Leeds City Region - Create up to 16 jobs, safeguard three jobs, and assist 25 businesses, thereby supporting economic growth in the region

+- Increased connectivity between the Humber ports and northern Europe - 3.38 At this early stage the scheme is anticipated to deliver good value for money and this will be evaluated further during the course of the scheme's development.